Origins of America.

 Then again you might come to relax at Banna Strand – 9 miles of heaven with a child-friendly Banna Beach Hotel to provide all the facilities you need.
 But perhaps you’d really just like to relax in the warm hospitality that tourists always get – enjoy coming to this area and enjoy the music and the chat.

 And we’re close – closer than you think.

 There are 3 international airports in close proximity, Kerry, Cork and Shannon.
-And we are just 20 miles or so from Killarney and Dingle, So why not pop in to see us and enjoy hospitality second-to-none.
+And we are just 20 miles or so from Killarney and Dingle, So why not pop in to see us and enjoy hospitality that is second-to-none.

 We’re good for the heart.